vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/20.appendix.md/keywords-and-reserved-words.md

 Execution succeeded
 ```

 `TAG` is a reserved keyword.
-To use `TAG` as an identifier, you must quote it with backtick. `SPACE` is a non-reserved keyword.
+To use `TAG` as an identifier, you must quote it with a backtick. `SPACE` is a non-reserved keyword.
 You can use `SPACE` as an identifier without quoting it.

 ```ngql
 // TAG is a reserved keyword here.